Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 • A statement of your interest in the position and the company

-I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an extremely skilled and experienced professional in [Your field] I believe that I’d be a great fit to be considered for this job.
+I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and experienced [Your profession], I believe I would make a perfect fit for this opportunity.

-Thank you for considering my application.
-I am looking forward receiving your feedback.
+I thank you for considering my application.
+I am looking forward getting in touch with you.

 Sincerely,